GideonLeGrange/mikrotik-java/README.md

 ### Selecting returned fields

-The same query, but we only want certain result fields names: Print all interfaces of type 'vlan' and return just their name.
+The same query, but we only want certain result fields names: Print all interfaces of type 'vlan' and return just their name:

 ```java
 List<Map<String, String>> rs = con.execute("/interface/print where type=vlan return name");